Differences Between a Dug Well and Drilled Well

 Depth:

-Dug wells tend to be shallower compared to drilled wells.
-They are typically constructed in areas where the water table is relatively close to the surface, such as near lakes, rivers, or regions with high water tables.
-The depth of a dug well can vary but is generally limited to a few meters.
+Dug wells tend to be shallower compared to drilled wells and are typically constructed in areas where the water table is relatively close to the surface, such as near lakes, rivers, or regions with high groundwater levels.
+These shallow water wells are often used in rural areas or properties without access to municipal water systems.

-Drilled wells can reach much greater depths compared to dug wells.
-They are commonly used in areas where the water table is deep below the surface.
+below the surface.
 The depth of a drilled well can range from tens to hundreds of meters, depending on the geological characteristics of the area.

 Water Quality and Contamination Risk:

-Drilled wells are generally considered to have better water quality due to their deeper placement and the use of casing materials.
 The casing provides a barrier between the well and potential sources of contamination, reducing the risk of pollutants infiltrating the water supply.

 Costs: